 A parent in a Temporary Assistance family may live with someone to whom s/he is not married.
 S/he may have children in common with this person and have children from a previous relationship.
 Only the children whose parent is not in the home are deprived of parental support due to continued absence.

-For families where the in common children are deprived of parental support due to incapacity or financial need, see 0210.005.05 Persons Included in the Temporary Assistance Assistance Group.
+For families where the in common children are deprived of parental support due to incapacity or financial need, see 0210.005.05 Individuals Included in the Temporary Assistance Eligibility Unit.